-- □ The identification of non-core functions and the possibility of phasing them out should be considered on a continuous basis. - □ The implementation of GAMAP in future will affect the compilation of the capital and operating budget.
+- The percentage of the budgeted total salaries (including councillor's remuneration) to the total expenditure budget for 2011/2012 financial year is 26%.
+The percentage is considered reasonable as is below the acceptable norm of 35% by National Treasury. - □ The total salary budget was calculated considering the intention to fill critical vacant positions to ensure improved service delivery levels. - □ The increase of travelling allowances for identified positions to accommodate the enlarged municipal boundaries and the latest fuel increases. - □ The identification of non-core functions and the possibility of phasing them out should be considered on a continuous basis. - The full implementation of GRAP will affect the compilation of the capital and operating budget.
 The updating of the Municipality's asset registers, the financing of assets and the reallocation of funds and reserves are some of the key issues that need to be addressed.